-Many students come to the University uncertain as to a preferred area of academic interest.
-Other students find that their academic interests shift or expand as they are introduced to the many and varied academic experiences associated with attendance at the University.
+Many students come to the university uncertain about a preferred area of academic interest.
+Other students find their academic interests shift or expand as they are introduced to the many and varied academic experiences associated with attendance at the university.
 Students who are undecided about their fields of study may select the No-Preference option at the time of admission or at a later time.
 Certain major and degree programs specify the completion of particular courses or sequences of courses during the freshman and sophomore years.
 Students who have not completed such courses or sequences early in their programs of study may need additional time to meet the requirements for those programs.
 Students with interests in specific fields of study may declare major preferences related to those fields.

-The No-Preference option allows students to investigate the wide variety of majors available at MSU.
-Advisers in UUD's Student Academic Affairs unit serve as the advisers for students who select the No-Preference option.
-The advisers assist students with major and career advice and course selection.
+The No-Preference option allows students to investigate the wide variety of majors available at Michigan State University.
+Advisors in the Undergraduate University Division (UUD) Student Academic Affairs unit serve as the advisors for students who select the No-Preference option.
+The advisors assist students with major and career advice and course selection.

-Students who declare major preferences are assigned to academic advisers in the colleges of their major preferences.
-However, UUD advisers are also available to these students.
+Students who declare major preferences are assigned to academic advisors in the colleges of their major preferences.
+However, UUD advisors are also available to these students.